Generalised Umbral Moonshine: Summary and discussion

-\section{Summary and Discussion}
+\section{Summary and discussion}

-In this paper we introduced the notion of generalised umbral moonshine.
-Generalised umbral moonshine can be regarded as an extension of umbral moonshine and is analogous to the generalised monstrous moonshine, albeit with significant conceptual and technical differences.
-When restricting to the $A_1^{24}$ case it reduces to the generalised Mathieu moonshine analysed in \cite{Gaberdiel:2012gf}.
+\looseness= 1 In this paper we introduced the notion of generalised umbral moonshine.
+Generalised umbral moonshine can be regarded as an extension of umbral moonshine and is analogous to the gene\-ra\-lised monstrous moonshine, albeit with significant conceptual and technical differences.
+When restricting to the~$A_1^{24}$ case it reduces to the generalised Mathieu moonshine analysed in~\cite{Gaberdiel:2012gf}.

 We conjecture that the deformed Drinfel'd double of finite groups is the key structure underlying the (generalised) umbral moonshine phenomenon.
-More specifically, the generalised umbral moonshine conjecture states that for each of the 23 lambencies of umbral moonshine there is a way to assign an infinite-dimensional module for a deformed Drinfel'd double of the umbral group such that its graded character is given by the twisted-twined functions which we specified in \S\ref{sec:mmf}.
-More explicitly, we proposed in \S\ref{GUM} six conditions of generalised umbral moonshine conjecture and provided evidence in the form of proposing all the twisted--twined functions for all cases of generalised umbral moonshine.
+More specifically, the generalised umbral moonshine conjecture states that for each of the 23 lambencies of umbral moonshine there is a way to assign an infinite-dimensional module for a deformed Drinfel'd double of the umbral group such that its graded character is given by the twisted-twined functions which we specified in Section~\ref{sec:mmf}.
+More explicitly, we proposed in Section~\ref{GUM} six conditions of generalised umbral moonshine conjecture and provided evidence in the form of proposing all the twisted-twined functions for all cases of generalised umbral moonshine.
+A~proof of this conjecture should be attaianable following the methods of~\cite{proof,MR3582425}.

-It is interesting that one does not obtain new mock modular forms (with non-vanishing shadow) in this generalisation of umbral moonshine.
-As we reviewed in \S\ref{UMreview}, the origin of the mockness of the the umbral moonshine mock modular forms $H_{g}^{(\ell)}$ is the poles of the meromorphic Jacobi forms $\psi_{g}^{(\ell)}$ \eq{polarpart}, and the residues of the poles of these functions are given by characters of the umbral group.
-From \eq{sl2z} and the conjecture in \S\ref{Old Groups2}, we see that the shadow of the mock modular form $H_{(g,h)}^{(\ell)}$ when $\langle g,h \rangle$ is an old group can be obtained from that of certain umbral moonshine function $H_{g'}^{(\ell)}$.
-In the case when $\langle g,h \rangle$ is a new group, the shadow of $H_{(g,h)}^{(\ell)}$ vanishes following the discussion in \S\ref{New Groups}.
-In fact, all the new functions, which do not play a role in umbral moonshine itself, are given by sums of theta functions (see Table \ref{newfunctions}).
+\looseness = 1 It is interesting that one does not obtain new mock modular forms (with non-vanishing shadow) in this generalisation of umbral moonshine.
+As we reviewed in Section~\ref{UMreview}, the origin of the mockness of the umbral moonshine mock modular forms $H_{g}^{(\ell)}$ is the poles of the meromorphic Jacobi forms $\psi_{g}^{(\ell)}$ \eq{polarpart}, and the residues of the poles of these functions are given by characters of the umbral group.
+From \eq{sl2z} and the conjecture in Section~\ref{Old Groups2}, we see that the shadow of the mock modular form $H_{(g,h)}^{(\ell)}$ when $\langle g,h \rangle$ is an old group can be obtained from that of certain umbral moonshine function $H_{g'}^{(\ell)}$.
+In the case when $\langle g,h \rangle$ is a new group, the shadow of $H_{(g,h)}^{(\ell)}$ vanishes as a result of the reasoning presented in Section~\ref{New Groups}.
+In fact, all the new functions, which do not play a role in umbral moonshine itself, are given by theta functions (see Table~\ref{newfunctions}).